Juan Nicasio: Pittsburgh Pirates

 On December 10, 2015, Nicasio signed a one-year, $3 million deal with the Pittsburgh Pirates.
 Following a stellar 2016 spring training that saw him strike out 24 batters in 15 innings without conceding a run, as well as displaying excellent fastball velocity, Nicasio made the Pirates rotation to begin the year, beating out veteran Ryan Vogelsong.
 On July 4, Nicasio became only the 74th player to pitch an immaculate inning in a major-league game.
 For the 2016 season, he was 10–7 with a 4.50 ERA, and 138 strikeouts in 118 innings, averaging 10.5 strikeouts per 9 innings.

 In 2017 with the Pirates, he was 2–5 with two saves.
 He had a 2.85 ERA, and 60 strikeouts in 60 innings.

 Philadelphia Phillies

-Nicasio was claimed off waivers by the Philadelphia Phillies on August 31, 2017.
+On August 31, 2017, Nicasio was claimed off waivers by the Philadelphia Phillies.
 The Phillies placed Nicasio on their Major League active roster on September 1.
-With the Phillies, he was 1-0 with a 0.00 ERA in 1.1 innings.
+In two appearances for Philadelphia, he recorded one win and one strikeout across 1 1/3 scoreless innings.